-Statement of Chairman Jay Clayton on Proposals to Enhance the Accuracy, Transparency and Effectiveness of Our Proxy Voting System
+Statement at Open Meeting on Proposals to Enhance the Accuracy, Transparency and Effectiveness of Our Proxy Voting System

 Nov.
 5, 2019

 Good morning.
 This is an open meeting of the U.S. Securities and Exchange Commission, under the Government in the Sunshine Act.

 Today we have two items on the agenda.
 These items are part of the Commission’s ongoing work to enhance the accuracy, transparency and effectiveness of our proxy voting system.
 They reflect the considerable experience of our staff.
 In 2018, almost 5,700 proxy materials were filed with the Commission, and the staff in the Division of Corporation Finance received more than 250 no-action requests relating to shareholder proposals.